Travels

 2022

-I had no issues for EuroS&P’22 and for Dagstuhl: in both cases, I used my car and, besides some road traffic, the trip went OK.
+I had no issues for EuroS&P’22 and for Dagstuhl: in both cases, I used my car and, besides some road traffic, the trip was OK.
 However, I had various issues for the following trips:

 2021 & older